wp-plugins/mg-post-contributors/1.0/readme.txt

 2. Existing Post : Click "POST->ALL POST", Select post which you want to add contributors.
 				Select Contributors / Authors of this post and "UPDATE".
 To see result click "View Post".

+<strong> Admin Panel </strong>

+Admin panel provides to change visual interface of contributor.
+You can set here who contributes shown after post contents.
+Go to "Setting->MG Post Contributor" and update setting as you want.

 <strong> Try Demo </strong>

-Login to http://mthemes.comuv.com/wp-admin/ to use live "MG Post Contributors".
+Login to http://demo.mgwebthemes.com/wp-admin/  to use live "MG Post Contributors".

     User Name : demo
     Password : demo